- Fertility Awareness-Based (FAB) is a method that prevents pregnancy by not having intercourse on the days you are most fertile.

 How effective are the fertility awareness-based methods (FAB)?

 Perfect use hardly ever happens (especially with this method) so this method is typically only 76% effective.
-This means that if 100 women use the FAB methods, 24 women will become pregnant in a year.
+This means that if 100 people use the FAB methods, 24 people will become pregnant in a year.
 Failure rates can be high using the FAB methods if you have irregular periods, which are more common in teens.
 The FAB methods do not protect against sexually transmitted infections- you must use condoms.

 Are there any problems with the fertility awareness-based method (FAB)?